webroo/dummy-json/README.md

 "lastName": "{{lastName}}",   // Turner
 ```

-This synchronization is reset whenever the same helper is used twice (or at the beginning of a repeat block):
+This synchronization is reset whenever the same helper is used twice (or in each iteration of a repeat block):

 ```js
 "email": "{{email}}"          // michael.turner@unilogic.com